rian39/notes/debaise_nature_event_2017.md

 philosophy: assemblage of different modes of existence within nature

-interesting discussion of why the concept_of_nature solution -- methodological maximum  of only what can be sensed, radical empiricism -- is only a 'local one' ; can't do any ontology with it, even if it does link everything up through events
+interesting discussion of why the concept_of_nature solution -- methodological maximum  of only what can be sensed, radical empiricism -- is only a 'local one' ; can't do any ontology with it, even if it does link everything up through events {#platform-positive}